 - To meet EV charging demand, the Canadian Climate Institute says Canada needs to connect inter-provincial and territorial grids so electricity can be shared.
 Renewable energy generation will also help meet increased demand, doubling or tripling capacity.

-Electric Vehicles and Greenhouse Gas Emissions
+Zero Emission Vehicles and Greenhouse Gas Emissions

 - Canada’s 2021 GHG emissions were 670 megatonnes of carbon dioxide equivalent (Mt C02 eq).